-The original goal of Dedukti
+The original goal of Dedukti (Dowek, et al., 2016)

-- ► Get many provers (e.g., HOL, Isabelle, Coq) to output their proofs into the clean, simple format provided by Dedukti. - Proof checkers for Dedukti are so simple, anyone can write one.
+- Get many provers (e.g., HOL, Isabelle, Coq) to output their proofs into the clean, simple format provided by Dedukti. - Proof checkers for Dedukti are so simple, anyone can write one.
 Reference checkers exist too. - Such independent proof checking instills more confidence.